abdullah-900/movieapp/README.md

 When you add or remove a movie from your favorites, a toast notification will appear at the top of the screen to confirm the action.
 Clicking on the toast notification when adding a movie to your favorites will navigate you to the "My List" page.

 To delete all the movies from your favorites list, click on the delete button.

+## Discover Movies
+Explore top rated, upcoming, and popular movies by clicking on the corresponding buttons in the navigation bar.

 ### Local Storage